jeremybmerrill/scotuslm/README.md

 - Improve very shallow parsing.
 - Improve backoff.
 "Stupid backoff", smoothing (Keyser-Ney?)
 - Experiment with TFIDF variants in similarity.
+- Tokenize on words and punctuation (treating punctuation like a word)
+- Re-sentence-tokenize the opinions using NLTK.
+- Find a simple NLTK parser in order to guarantee parseable output.
+- Split the LanguageModel module into just an LM and separate text-generation module.
+- Topics: allow multiple topics to be set, e.g. a document-level topic and a paragraph level topic (so a paragraph that involves habeas will involve habeas, even if the document is about federalism.)
+- Know about paragraphs.
+- LanguageModel on phrases?
+Structure?
+- LanguageModel indexes on a combo of word and POS?
+So "REFuse" and "reFUSE" are diff words. (tuples are hashable.)
+(Language model on parts of speech; once a structure is generated, fill it in with words based on frequency, previous words, topic, etc.)

 ####Known Issues:
 - Everything!